 HRL Laboratories, LLC, reports a novel method used to additively manufacture—3D-print—components made from fracture-resistant ceramic matrix composites (CMCs).
-Published May 28, 2020 in The Journal of the American Ceramic Society, this technique makes possible a new range of complex designs with these durable materials.
+Featured on the cover of the December 2020 issue of The Journal of the American Ceramic Society, this technique makes possible a new range of complex designs with these durable materials.

 Ceramic parts resist corrosion and wear, and have excellent high-temperature capabilities that make them desirable for application in propulsion and energy generation systems as well as chemical processing equipment and medical implants.
 However, their use has been limited by the difficulties of shaping ceramic materials, a problem solved by 3D printing.
 With properties commensurate with traditionally processed technical ceramics, HRL’s technique allows free-form fabrication of high-performance CMC components.

 “All ceramic parts, whether traditionally processed or 3D printed, have small defects, such as tiny voids, that arise during processing, handling, and service,” said HRL researcher Mark O’Masta, first author on the current paper.
 “The problem is when stress is applied to that region, the defect can become an uncontrolled crack that results in catastrophic failure of the entire part.
 It basically crumbles.
 Adding a ceramic reinforcement to a ceramic matrix is a common method to create defect-tolerant parts.
 The challenge we addressed in this project was integrating this toughening solution with our 3D-printing process.
 We can now add these reinforcements in large volume fractions to significantly toughen our 3D-printed ceramic parts.
 We’ve essentially made a brittle monolithic material into a durable composite.
 As an extra benefit, adding reinforcements relaxed some of the processing constraints.”